Enabling GZIP compression on WordPress sites is one sure way of improving your website’s loading speed.

 GZIP is a file compressing software which helps to reduce the size of a webpage before it’s served to a client (a browser).

 The technology isn’t exclusive to WordPress, it works on virtually any website with a web server.
 So whether your website runs on WordPress, Magento, Drupal, etc. you can enable GZIP compression on it.

 When developers write the codes for a website, they add whitespaces, comments, page breaks etc. so as to make it easy for the human eyes to follow.
 The problem is, this formatting takes up space, and can significantly add to the size of a webpage.

 What GZIP does is to take away this formatting, because to browsers it means nothing.
-The end result is webpages compressed by as much as 80%.
+The end result is that it compresses webpages by as much as 80%.

-Like earlier said, GZIP is supported by all modern browsers, so you don’t have to worry about compatibility problems.
+Like earlier said, all modern browsers support GZIP, so you don’t have to worry about compatibility problems.

 Ways to Check If GZIP Compression Is Enabled on WordPress

 Some web host providers enable GZIP compression by default.
 So before going through the hassles of enabling it, it makes sense to first test if it’s been enabled.